couchbase/couchbase-python-client/docs/source/api/couchbase.rst

 For some stages of development and/or deployment, it might be useful to be able to clear the bucket of its contents.

-.. currentmodule:: couchbase_core.bucket
+.. currentmodule:: couchbase_core.client
-.. class:: Bucket
+.. class:: Client

     .. automethod:: flush